Suggested Topics within your search.

 Martin Luther King Jr.

-The SCLC put into practice the tactics of nonviolent protest with some success by strategically choosing the methods and places in which protests were carried out.
-There were several dramatic standoffs with segregationist authorities, who frequently responded violently.
 King was jailed several times.
-Federal Bureau of Investigation (FBI) director J. Edgar Hoover considered King a radical and made him an object of the FBI's COINTELPRO from 1963 forward.
+Federal Bureau of Investigation (FBI) director J. Edgar Hoover considered King a radical and made him an object of COINTELPRO from 1963.
 FBI agents investigated him for possible communist ties, spied on his personal life, and secretly recorded him.
 In 1964, the FBI mailed King a threatening anonymous letter, which he interpreted as an attempt to make him commit suicide.

-On October 14, 1964, King won the Nobel Peace Prize for combating racial inequality through nonviolent resistance.
+King won the 1964 Nobel Peace Prize for combating racial inequality through nonviolent resistance.
 In his final years, he expanded his focus to include opposition towards poverty and the Vietnam War.

 In 1968, King was planning a national occupation of Washington, D.C., to be called the Poor People's Campaign, when he was assassinated on April 4 in Memphis, Tennessee.
-James Earl Ray, a fugitive from the Missouri State Penitentiary, was convicted of the assassination, though the King family believes he was a scapegoat; the assassination remains the subject of conspiracy theories.
-King's death was followed by national mourning, as well as anger leading to riots in many U.S. cities.
-King was posthumously awarded the Presidential Medal of Freedom in 1977 and the Congressional Gold Medal in 2003.
+James Earl Ray was convicted of the assassination, though it remains the subject of conspiracy theories.
+King's death led to riots in US cities.
+King was posthumously awarded the Presidential Medal of Freedom in 1977 and Congressional Gold Medal in 2003.
 Martin Luther King Jr. Day was established as a holiday in cities and states throughout the United States beginning in 1971; the federal holiday was first observed in 1986.
-Hundreds of streets in the U.S. have been renamed in his honor, and King County in Washington was rededicated for him.
 The Martin Luther King Jr. Memorial on the National Mall in Washington, D.C., was dedicated in 2011.
 Provided by Wikipedia

 Showing 1 - 20 results of 38 for search 'mlk'

-query time: 0.04s Refine Results
+query time: 0.01s Refine Results

 1. 1